SkylineCommunications/SLC-AS-EVSCerebrum/README.md

 ## Key Features

-- **Overview**: Visualization of all existing mnemonics, levels and categories.
+- **Overview**: Visualization of all existing mnemonics, levels, and categories.
 - **Router Control Panel**: With just a few clicks, a route connection can be established through a user-friendly interface.

 ## Using the application